 3. What decision-makers care about: People

 Finding and holding onto the right people is something that worries a lot of business leaders.
-More than 75% of CEOs worry about hiring employees with the right skills, according to a study by KPMG.
+More than 75% of CEOs worry about hiring employees with the right skills, according to a study.

-That number is no surprise considering it costs an average of 33% of a worker’s annual salary to hire a replacement, not to mention the toll employee turnover takes on company culture, efficiency, and innovation.
+That number is no surprise considering what it costs to hire a replacement, not to mention the toll employee turnover takes on company culture, efficiency, and innovation.

 How a CMMS helps with that